free things to do in New York City

 Discussion | Making Truths Believable Again in an Age of Conspiracist Mythocracies (in-person and online)

-In an age of rampant misinformation and disinformation, authors Yves Citton (Mythocracy, Verso 2025) and François Noudelmann (Director of La Maison Française, author Can We Make Truth Great Again?
-Max Milo, 2025) come together to discuss the nature of reality vs. myth, and whether truth has the capacity to endure in an environment in which facts have an alternative.
+In an age of rampant misinformation and disinformation, authors Yves Citton (Mythocracy, Verso 2025) more and François Noudelmann (Director of La Maison Française, author Can We Make Truth Great Again?
+Max Milo, 2025) come together to discuss the nature of reality vs. myth, and whether truth has the capacity to endure in an environment in which facts have an alternative. less

 New York City, NY; NYC